TongBaoTran/C-/Project 1_Game Table/Instructions.md

 ## 7. Menu
 - first the number of teams gets asked and
-- an arra exactly fitting in size being defined
+- an array exactly fitting in size being defined
 - values in the array getting initialised by a call to the function defined in task 2 and the initial game table getting outputted.
 - Afterwards by a small menu
 - results from single matches shall be inputted and the ranking getting adjusted,the actual game table getting outputted or resetted